helxplatform/dug/dug/README.md

 * A harmonized variable metadata CSV is at `data/harmonized_variable_DD.csv`
 * Files with names starting with: `data/topmed_*`

+This last format seems to be the go-forward TOPMed harmonized variable form.

 These can be run with
 ```
 bin/dug link data/dd.xml